Managing a PostgreSQL Server with pg_ctl (with examples)

 pg_ctl

-: The command itself.-D data_directory
+: The command tool used for managing PostgreSQL servers.-D data_directory

-Example output:
+Example Output:

-creating subdirectories ... ok
+Creating subdirectories ... ok

-selecting dynamic shared memory implementation ... posix
+Selecting dynamic shared memory implementation ... posix

-Use case 2: Start a PostgreSQL server
+Use case 2: Start a PostgreSQL Server

 Code: